Top

 We love recommending my favorite classroom resources to you!
 We may earn money or products from the companies mentioned in this post.
 But don't worry - we never recommend for that purpose.
 If we don't love it, we won't recommend it here.
 Click to read full terms

 I love fall!
 After a looooong and HOT Texas summer, fall is so refreshing.
 The crisp and cool morning air (before it warms up) just makes me want to be outside and enjoy the season.
 I love connecting the seasons to our lessons too!
-What’s better for fall than some fun, hands-on pumpkin science!
+What’s better for fall than some fun, hands-on pumpkin science!?!

 There are so many fun pumpkin activities you can do in the fall.
 But teaching states of matter with pumpkins wasn’t something I had seen before.
 But since that was our current science topic I set out to see what I could come up with.
 What happened next was some fun and yummy pumpkin science!